KoustubhPhalak/Transfomer-Scratch-Pytorch/README.md

 4. Run <em>translation_test.py</em> to check the BLEU score per batch (batch size reduced to 32 to save GPU memory).

 ## Results
+From the sample result below, we can see that the Transformer model trains fairly well with similar BLEU score as the original paper.

 ![Sample Image Result](images/image.png "Sample result")